-Google allows you to configure where you want your ads to be seen, meaning you can display your ads only to searchers who are in a specific distance of your restaurant(s).
+Google allows you to configure where you want your ads to be seen, meaning you can display your ads only to searchers who are within a specific distance of your restaurant(s).

 Once you’ve created your ads, you can tell the system which searches you’d like your ads to appear on.

-There is no limit to the amount of search phrases you can enter.
+There is no limit to the number of search phrases you can enter.
 When someone searches for any of the phrases, your ad will appear.